 What to drink: Start off perusing the ales and then head on up for a herb-infused cocktail – the rooftop has a twee herb garden.Read more

-Venue says: Quirky cocktails inspired by forgotten classics.
-Soulful DJs on Wednesday to Saturday in the back streets of Shoreditch.
+Venue says: Quirky cocktails inspired by classics.
+Soulful DJs on Wednesday to Saturday.
+Back streets of Shoreditch.
+Guest cocktail changing each month.

 What’s the vibe?
 A speakeasy with soul near Spitalfields Market, finding Discount Suit Company is all part of the fun.
 Once you’re in, mind your head in this low and slow wood-decked drinking den.